arnabganguly/llap-hdinsight/HiveLLAP2.md

 9. Scroll all the way down and click on **Create Table** to create the hive table in the *restaurants* database.
 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture50.png)

-11. Repeat steps 3 to 8 upload the create a hive table out of the Country-Code.csv file.
+11. Repeat steps 3 to 8 upload the create a hive table out of the countryode.csv file.
+Name this Hive table "**countrycode**"

 12. Click on **Queries** on the left to launch the  query editor.